MassFrat/QA_testing_Project_3_Smoke-Sanity-Regression_and_Exploratory_testing/testplan.md

 ## 1. Objectives

 - Verify that all major features of the nopCommerce demo store work correctly
-- Practise and demonstrate four key manual testing types: Smoke, Sanity, Regression and Exploratory
+- Practice and demonstrate four key manual testing types: Smoke, Sanity, Regression and Exploratory
-- Identify, document and report defects with clear reproduction steps and severity ratings
+- Identify, document and report defects with clear reproduction steps and severity r
-- Produce a professional, portfolio-ready test project for GitHub and job applications

 ---